ESL Speaking

 Either way, get ready for some serious ESLdiscussion awesome in your life with this book of conversation questions!
 Had over to Amazon to find out more details about it and to pick up your copy today:

-Tip #7: Encourage Fluency vs. Accuracy
+Tip #7: Encourage Fluency vs. Accuracy in ESL Discussions

-It’s often the case when speaking that our students can get stuck on worrying about accuracy instead of just speaking to someone else.
+It’s often the case when speaking that our students can get stuck worrying about accuracy instead of just speaking to someone else.
 Before starting the activity, I always point to out my students that the purpose of discussion time is communication.

 This means that as long as their partner is able to understand what they mean, it doesn’t matter so much about perfect in terms of grammar.
 This can lead to more interesting and fun discussions.
 I also tell my students to put away their dictionaries and cell phones.
 If they don’t know a word, the challenge is to try to explain what they mean without it.